 - No cash alternative to the prizes will be offered.
 The prizes are not transferable.
 Prizes are subject to availability and we reserve the right to substitute any prize with another of equivalent value without giving notice.

 - Winners will be chosen by the Manager.
 Winner will need to show identification.

-- The winner will be notified by a phone call or by email the following week the competition closes.
-If the winner cannot be contacted or do not claim the prize within 14 days of notification, we reserve the right to withdraw the prize from the winner and pick a replacement winner.
+- The winner will be notified by Facebook prior to 25 November 2017.
+If the winner cannot be contacted or do not claim the prize within 2 days, we reserve the right to withdraw the prize from the winner and pick a replacement winner.

 - The promoter will notify the winner when and where the prize can be collected.

 - The promoter’s decision in respect of all matters to do with the competition will be final and no correspondence will be entered into.

 - By entering this competition, an entrant is indicating his/her agreement to be bound by these terms and conditions.